-- be familiar with how a complex gadget containing multiple processors, such as an iPod or Satnav, is designed and developed; - understand the hardware and software structures used to implement and model inter-component communication in such devices; - have basic exposure to SystemC programming and PSL assertions.
+- be familiar with how a complex gadget containing multiple processors, such as an iPod or Satnav, is designed and developed; - understand how energy, execution time and silicon area can be traded off; - understand the hardware and software structures used to implement and model inter-component communication in such devices; - have basic exposure to SystemC programming and PSL assertions.

-OSCI.
+- Keating, M. (2011).
+The Simple art of SoC design.
+Springer.
+ISBN 9781441985859. - OSCI.
 SystemC tutorials and whitepapers.
-Download from OSCI

-http://www.systemc.org or copy from course web site.
+Download from OSCI http://accellera.org/community/systemc or copy from course web site.
 Ghenassia, F. (2010).
 Transaction-level modeling with SystemC: TLM concepts and applications for embedded systems.
 Springer.